 The exit strategy should be clearly stated in the contract.

-These steps will keep you from contracting with the wrong vendors and will help you find the best ones.
+These steps will keep you from contracting with the wrong vendors and help you find the best ones.

 Benefits of a Good Vendor Onboarding

-- Increase ROI: Increase ROI by avoiding unnecessary costs associated with tracking new vendors and properly aligning them with the organization’s goals.
+• Increase ROI: Increase ROI by avoiding unnecessary costs associated with tracking new vendors and properly aligning them with the organization’s goals.
 This reduces processing time, which leads to increased productivity and ROI.

-- Improve efficiency: Processes are streamlined, reducing the time required to process and approve new vendors.
+• Improve efficiency: Processes are streamlined, reducing the time required to process and approve new vendors.

-- Track data and work process: Vendor data can be used and evaluated to improve the overall work process.
+• Track data and work process: Vendor data can be used and evaluated to improve the overall work process.

 Having a good onboarding process for vendors will have a positive impact on your organization, and it is worth noting that this will save your organization from entering into high-risk partnerships, which may have a significant impact on several things, including decreasing the ROI and jeopardizing the organization’s relationship with the vendors.